solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

         }
     }
     ```

     Deployments are done by `DEPLOYER_EOA` address defined in `Addresses.json`.
 We get this address while setting the proposal environment in the `run` function, please refer `run` function documentation below to get more details.
 In tests `deploy()` is used to simulates the proposal contract deployments and on the other hand when the proposal is run as a script with broadcast flag and deployer eoa private key, it is used to deploy all the contracts on chain and adds those addresses to the `addresses` object.

--   `function afterDeployMock() public`: Specifies post-deployment actions.
-Such actions can include wiring contracts together, transferring ownership rights, or invoking setter functions as the deployer.
+-   `function afterDeployMock() public`: Post-deployment mock actions.
+Such actions can include pranking, etching, etc.

 -   `function build() public`: Besides deployments a proposal will have some actions to be made, for eg: transferring of ownership rights of a deployed contract.
 This function helps create and store these actions, each of these actions stores a target contract and calldata for making that action.
 In Proposal contract it is an empty function.
 This function should always be overridden in the proposal specific contract as every proposal must have atleast a single action to be made.

     ```solidity
     function build() public virtual {}
     ```

     This function helps the user store the actions without having to write any complicated calldata generation code by cleverly using a few foundry features.
 This can be best understood by having a look at the `buildModifier` in the `Proposal` contract.
 This modifier runs `_startBuild()` function before `build()` and `endBuild()` function after `build()`. `toPrank` is also passed as a parameter to this modifier which is the address that will be used as the caller for the actions in the proposal, eg: multisig address, timelock address, etc. In `startBuild()` function first of all we prank to the caller address and then take a snapshot of the start state by using foundry's `vm.snapshot()` feature.
 After this we call foundry's `vm.startStateDiffRecording()` which will now start recording all the function calls made after this step.
 Next the `build()` function will run and all the steps in the build will be recorded.
 Finally `endBuild()` will run, first it will stop the state diff recording and get all the calls info, then stop prank, then revert the state to the start snapshot and finally it will filter the calls made by the caller and also ignore the static calls.
 This way only the mutative calls made by the caller will be filtered out and these calls are finally stored in the actions array.
+Inside end build duplicate actions are also checked using `_validateAction` and custom checks can also be created using `_validateActions` like target should always be timelock contract, value should always be 0 or any custom action check.

     ```solidity